redis-developer/redis-developer.github.io/docs/develop/dotnet/redis-om-dotnet/aggregations/intro/intro.md

 ## Setting up for Aggregations

-`Redis-Developer-Dotnet` provides an `RedisAggregationSet<T>` class that will let you perform aggregations on employees, let's start off with a trivial aggregation.
+Redis ŌM .NET provides an `RedisAggregationSet<T>` class that will let you perform aggregations on employees, let's start off with a trivial aggregation.
 Let's start off by defining a model:

 ```csharp
 [Document]